edreamleo/make-stub-files/README.md

     def whatever(aList: Sequence, aList1: Sequence, aList5) --> None: ...
         pass

-#### [Return Patterns]
+#### [Pre Return Patterns], [Return Patterns] and [Post Return Patterns]

-For each function or method, the script matches the patterns in this section against all return expressions in each function or method.
-The script matches all patterns repeatedly until no further matches are possible.
+For each function or method, the script matches the patterns in these three sections against all return expressions in each function or method as follows:

+1. Matches each pattern in [Pre Return Patterns] once.

+2. Matches all patterns in [Return Patterns] repeatedly until no further matches are possible.

+3. Matches each pattern in [Post Return Patterns] once.

 The intent of the patterns in this section should be to **reduce** return expressions to **known types**.
 A known type is a either a name of a type class, such as int, str, long, etc. or a **type hint**, as per [Pep 484](https://www.python.org/dev/peps/pep-0484/).

-**Important notes about repeated patterns**

-1. The script adds \b to the start and end of regex find-strings, but *only* for find-strings composed solely of alphanumeric characters and underscores.
-This is an important convenience, but conceivably it could cause problems in some cases.

-2. Take care when creating **lengthening patterns** such as:
+**Warning**: Avoid **lengthening patterns** such as:

         s[0-3]?: str # Wrong.

+inside the [Return Patterns] section.
 This pattern will cause an ever increasing search string!
-Instead, the pattern should be:
+Use this pattern instead:

         \bs[0-3]?\b: str # Correct.

-This script ends repeated pattern matching after 200 iterations.
-This is large enough so all reasonable pattern matching is possible.
+This script ends repeated pattern matching after 50 iterations.
 Unbounded matches produce "interesting" results that are easily visible in the output.